 Williams Lake lies within the Secwepemc traditional territory and neighbours both the T'exelcemc First Nations (Williams Lake Indian Band) and the Xat'súll First Nation (Soda Creek Indian Band).
 The city is also home to the Tsilhqot’in (Chilcotin) people.
 During the Grand Entry, I also noticed several members of visiting royalty were from Washington State.

-Artisanal soap making is taking off in B.C., and you’re bound to find some lovely scents and designs when you visit your local craft fair and farmer’s market.
+You’re bound to find lovely scents and designs when you visit your local craft fair and farmer’s market.
 However, Sharon’s soaps are different.
-She uses ingredients found in the area and uses her knowledge of traditional medicine to infuse her products with nature's goodness.
+She uses local ingredients and uses her knowledge of traditional medicine to infuse her products with nature's goodness.

 As we chatted, an eagle flew overhead.
-Sharon pointed it out and from the look on her face, I knew it had great significance and I later learned it’s a powerful symbol of peace on a special event like the pow wow.
-Just then another call came out over the PA and it was time for the Grand Entry.
-I took a seat at the top of one of the bleachers and watched the show.
+I could see by the look on Sharon's face, it had great significance and I later learned it’s a powerful symbol of peace on a special event like the pow wow.
+The PA rang out again: it was time for the Grand Entry.
 The procession strolled and danced in colourful regalia, all crafted with the finest details.

-Beads, feathers, fringe, ribbon, shells, jingle dress, shawls, the regalia mixed traditional with personal style.
+Beads, feathers, fringe, ribbon, shells, jingle dresses, shawls, the costumes mixed traditional with personal style.
 It was a symphony of singing, dancing, and drumming.

 It was a pleasure to attend this free festival, open to all - a convergence of communities from across the province taking part in a beautiful and ceremony rich with symbols.
 I had no idea what to expect at a pow wow but it was an honour to attend.